TuwaiqBootcampIOSJul2022/A01-PrintingQuotes/README.md

 # A01-PrintingQuotes
 ## Printing Quotes Assessment🚀

-Write a program that receives a quote from the user and the author of this quote, then display the quote and its author
+Write a Swift program that receives a quote from the user and the author of this quote, then display the quote and its author

-#### Example 📑:
+#### Example 📑
 ```
 What is the quote?
 A room without books is like a body without a soul